“Lack of resale inventory combined with strong consumer demand continues to boost single-family home building.”

 - Chuck Fowke, National Association of Homebuilders (NAHB) Chairman

-At the moment, there is a historic opportunity available in the homebuilding sector that you do not want to miss because the cycle will eventually change.
-Since 2014, there has been a significant undersupply of housing, offering homebuilders a great opportunity for profit as they take advantage of this deficit.
+At the moment, there is a historic opportunity available in the homebuilding sector, since 2014, there has been a significant undersupply of housing, offering homebuilders a great opportunity for profit as they take advantage of this deficit.
 As the shortage continues through the current, uncertain economy, this sector will see much more safety and security of investment than most others.

 Historically, the United States population has grown constantly and consistently on an annual basis.
 According to Census data, the total number of households increases, on average, by about 1.2 million per year.
 Additionally, over the course of 2021, the most recent full year of Census data, total households increased by almost 1.5 million, or 1.15%, as the market recovered from the Covid-19 pandemic.
 This means that, in theory, there must be 1.5 million more homes on the market to ensure a place for everyone to live, representing the demand in the housing market.

 With the new needs of consumers in the housing market, homebuilders cannot meet the demand with housing starts.
 Inventory, the number of vacant housing units for sale on the market, hit an all-time low in November of 2021, as seen in the graph below.
 This means there are few options for homebuyers to choose from, increasing the need for new homes.
 Annual privately-owned housing starts have exceeded their historical average since 1959 of around 1.4 million.
 The current levels sit just above 1.7 million annual housing starts, yet homebuilders still can not meet demand.